a

 The number of nights spent in EU tourist accommodation reached 2.9 billion in 2023.

-French Parliament has approved new strict immigration law
+France has introduced new comprehensive immigration law

 Interesting to read